 He may have had this done to reduce the visibility of his hair transplant, providing some coverage on his scalp while the new regrowth was coming through.

 After the 2020 lockdown, Andros Townsend’s hair is thicker than ever.
-It’s grown longer and more bushy – he was even enquiring about when people were allowed to get haircuts on his Twitter page.
+It’s grown longer and more bushy.
+He was even enquiring about when people were allowed to get haircuts on his Twitter page.

 Hair transplants at the Wimpole Clinic have a 97% – 100% success rate, so you’ll be in safe hands if you decide to emulate Andros Townsend and get a hair transplant.

 Male pattern baldness is the most likely culprit for Andros Townsend’s hair loss.
 A major cause of hair loss is genetics: a hormone that causes high levels of DHT (dihydrotestosterone) is passed down from either your mother or your father’s side.

 Troy Townsend, who is a former football coach and now Head of Development for football charity Kick it Out, may also have male pattern baldness.

 Environmental causes can play a part in hair loss.
 Smoking can contribute to hair loss, as well as an unhealthy diet.
 However, as a professional athlete, Andros Townsend is unlikely to have had an unhealthy lifestyle in his early 20s.

 This procedure isn’t very invasive, and it means you can wear your hair as short as you like.
 However, FUE is more likely to cause hair bulb damage in those with Afro hair .

 FUT is a more affordable option.
-It can be a better solution for patients who have more significant balding and thinning hair, so they have less healthy hair follicles to choose from.
+It can be a better solution for patients who have more significant balding and thinning hair, so they have fewer healthy hair follicles to choose from.
 However, it does leave a small scar, which will fade with time.

 It’s hard to tell.
 There are no visible signs of scarring to suggest FUT.
-But this type of hair transplant is generally better suited to people with curly or wavy hair types.
+However, this type of hair transplant is generally better suited to people with curly or wavy hair types.

 While both procedures offer excellent results, FUE is the most popular hair transplant procedure carried out.
 In a survey by the ISHRS in 2020, 66.2% of procedures worldwide were FUE, and 31.5% were FUE .

-Though a hair transplant is a major decision, the surgery itself is usually painless and complication-free.
-The procedure is classified as minimally invasive and low-risk, and the downtime time for hair transplant surgery is only 5-7 days.
+Hair transplant procedures are classified as minimally invasive and low-risk, and the downtime time for hair transplant surgery is only 5-7 days.
 You can go back to work after a hair transplant within 1-2 days, but we recommend taking longer if possible.

 The body only absorbs 10% of vitamins taken orally, and hair supplements for growth have limited efficacy.
 Vitamin infusion therapy means 100% of the vitamins and minerals are absorbed by the body.

-If your hair loss is severe, the best option may be a transplant.
+If your hair loss is severe, the best option may be hair transplantation.
 We’ve helped over 10,000 patients restore their hair and confidence.
 Take a look at our gallery of images before and after a hair transplant.